carlcapozza/VMWorld-2018-Panel/README.md

 ## Key Takeaways:

-Come to this session to see experiences in different environments for using Ansible to manage vSphere environments
+Learn from panelist experiences using Ansible to manage vSphere environments.

-Learn about different limitations, workarounds and use cases.
+Learn about limitations, workarounds and use cases.

-Understand how you can integrate Ansible into your enterprise operations
+Understand how you can integrate Ansible into your enterprise operations.

-Receive a perspective from people who were first VMware administrators and have now embraced Ansible
+Gain insight from people who were first VMware administrators and have now embraced Ansible.

 ## Session Abstract: